pleabargain/EnglishHelpsYourCareer/grammar nouns.md

 - What's the scuttlebutt on our planned return to the office?
 - What's the [scuttlebutt|gossip] on the new hire?

+# commotion

+# circumference
+The hole has a circumference

+# adversary
+- The President has many adversaries.

 # arsonist
 He's an arsonist.